arklumpus/VectSharp/docs/text.md

 In addition to using the 14 standard fonts, you may also want to create text using your own custom fonts.
 As explained above, this can be achieved by providing the `FontFamily.ResolveFontFamily` method with the path to a TTF file; alternatively, you can also create a `FontFamily` from a TTF file that has been loaded in a `Stream`.
 This is useful, for example, if you wish to include your font as an embedded resource, or if you want to force the PDF exporter to embed one of the standard font files.

 > **Note**: always make sure that the font files you are using are in TTF format and do not use any OpenType features that are not available in TrueType (except for kerning information in the `GPOS` table).
-If you download a variable font file from Google Fonts, use the "static" font files instead (there are available in the `static` subfolder when you download the font family).
+If you download a variable font file from Google Fonts, use the "static" font files instead (these are available in the `static` subfolder when you download the font family).
 >
 > It is also a good idea to try opening the files you created on a system where the fonts you used are not installed, before publishing them.
 >